What To Do, And How

 You know the grey knot in your hair after you take down your braids?

 That clump of dirt in your hair after taking out your weave?
 That stuff is considered excessive build-up.
 The excessive buildup is deemed to be bad for a few reasons.
-It can give your hair an odd smell or might be an indicator that you’ve kept your protective style for too long.
+It can give your hair an odd smell (Check out this article on: how to get rid of smell in braids) or might be an indicator that you’ve kept your protective style for too long.
 It is relatively difficult to remove if not tended to regularly.

 Also, excessive build-up can be extremely damaging to hair.
 The build-up of dirt can require that you remove with excessive brushing or combing.
 As you may know, excessive brushing and combing can damage the edges, and pull out additional amounts of hair.